jnozzi/cocoadev.com/SiteContent/General/UsingDelegatesForTableViewSelectionDidChange.markdown

 I have a window with two tables on it.
-I need to do different things when the user clicks on a line in either table which my [[NSArrayControllers]] can't handle.
+I need to do different things when the user clicks on a line in either table which my General/NSArrayControllers can't handle.
 This was easy enough when I only had one table:  in the controller object for that window (in this case it is actually my document acting as the controller--simple app in this case) I overrode the tableViewSelectionDidChange method to do what I needed to happen when a table row was selected.

 With two tables, though, this won't work.